GoogleCloudPlatform/gke-networking-recipes/multi-cluster-services/multi-cluster-services-basic/README.md

 Now let's demonstrate some of the limitations of routes-based clusters.
 Routes-based clusters can *consume* multi cluster services from other VPC-native clusters in the same Hub, but *cannot export* services.
 Let's try it and show how it won't work.

-1. Navigate to the `routes-based-cluster` folder to access another set of manifests exporting a Service named `whereami-routes` (to distinguish it from our prior service named `whereami`).
+1. Navigate to the `routes-based-cluster` folder to access another set of manifests exporting a similar Service as before, but named `whereami-routes` (to distinguish it from our prior service named `whereami`).

    ```bash
    $ cd ../routes-based-cluster